remiljw/Wallet-API/README.md

  ### https://wallets-apii.herokuapp.com/api/fund-wallet/
  - User can fund wallets from here, just by stating the amount.
+ - Payment is processed by Flutterwave API, with a test card stored in the system to serve as the user's saved card.
+ - User is charged 3.8% of amount as transaction fee.
+ - End point may take longer to respond as it needs to process payments.
  -  Example: For N100, type 100
  -  For N100.50, type 100.50
  ```json